 But KCUR reported in 2014 that a contract between Climax Springs School District in central Missouri and Shield Solutions armed two school employees at a cost of $17,500.

-One superintendent considering using the private security firm told St. Louis Public he could arm “a couple” of teachers for half the cost of a school resource officer.
+One superintendent considering using the private security firm told St. Louis Public Radio he could arm “a couple” of teachers for half the cost of a school resource officer.

 Follow Ryan on Twitter: @rpatrickdelaney